I accidentally designed a car

 I considered designing to a specific ruleset such as LMH, but in the end it was a bit of a conglomerate of multiple eras and various styling cues that I liked.

-For the general proportions, shape, and formula, it is still essentially an LMH car.
-I'm a big fan of this particular category and its high (but still limited) aero, while allowing for significant style incorporation to facilitate cars unique enough to be instantly recognisable even without their team livery.
-If I had one complaint, it would be that they look a little too heavy.
+For the general proportions, shape, and formula, it is still essentially an LMH car, I'm a big fan of this particular category, but if I had one complaint it would be that they look a little too heavy and bulky.
 To remedy this, I've lowered the bodywork slightly, kept the higher wheel housings, and avoided blending the two together too much.
 This aspect is more akin to the previous few generations of LMP1 cars.
-The thin sidepod and deep undercut are not practical for fitting in a decent radiator, but they already exist from the original basic design and I like how they look; rather similar to the 2022-2025 spec Formula 1 sidepod designs.
+The thin sidepod and deep undercut are not practical for fitting in a decent radiator, but these shapes already existed from my original basic design and I like how they look; rather similar to the 2022-2025 spec Formula 1 sidepod designs.

 Regarding McLaren styling, most obvious is the rear wing which is straight off the Senna GTR, then adjusted to fit the LMH style rear end.
 Then there's the lights: Senna GTR again, both front and rear.
 Also from the Senna are the shape and position of the front brake ducts, and oval overhead intake.
-Meanwhile, the exhausts are based on the W1, the shark fin incorporates the McLaren logo, the lower-inboard section of the front wheel housing is angles outward like the Solus GT, and the shape of the vane behind the front wheel housing takes inspiration from the front of the P1.
+Meanwhile, the exhausts are based on the W1, the shark fin incorporates the McLaren logo, the lower-inboard section of the front wheel housing angles outward like the Solus GT, and the shape of the vane behind the front wheel housing is similar to that found on the front of the P1.

 Aerodynamics were considered in the design but I don't intend to test the car in CFD or otherwise, as that wasn't the point of this exercise.
-Consideration was more-so in regards to wing positioning and shapes, as well as diffuser shape/size, wheel wake management, tea tray shape (even though no one will ever see it), and front wing extraction.
 The only unrealistic design features in regards to aero are:

-The long thin unsupported shape of the rear of the shark-fin, which would be under some serious stress at large yaw angles.
-Worst case might see it needing to be fastened to the rear wing through a pivot point (most shark fins already are, it just looks better free-floating).
+The long thin unsupported shape of the rear of the shark-fin, which would be under some serious stress if the car saw large yaw angles at high speed.
+Worst case might see it needing to be fastened to the rear wing through a pivot point (most LMP1/LMH shark fins already do this, it just looks better free-floating).

 The lack of cockpit rear air extraction vents/openings, which was entirely down to me forgetting to model them at first and later deciding it wasn't worth the time going back and adding them.

 At this point and with this much effort put in, I wanted to see my design in a better incarnation than Inventor's default lighting environment.
-So I decided with one week put aside that another week wouldn't matter either, so I set out to learn Blender (at least as far as textures, materials, simple modelling touch-ups, environments, and rendering).
-This also provided opportunity to create a livery to enhance the McLaren connection.
+So I decided with one week put aside that another week wouldn't matter either, so I set out to learn the basics of Blender.
+This also provided the opportunity to create a livery to enhance the McLaren connection.

 So here we are.